celestiaorg/celestia-app/docs/architecture/adr-007-universal-share-prefix.md

 ### Positive

-This proposal resolves challenges posed above.
+This proposal resolves the challenges posed above.

 ### Negative